ZaneAvernathy/BuildfileGuide/Buildfile Guide.md

 If you hang out around me or in FEU long enough, you'll eventually hear someone mention `buildfiles`.
-This thread will talk about what a buildfile is, tell you why they're neat, show you how to start/maintain one, and give you some tips and tricks based on my experiences.
+This guide will talk about what a buildfile is, tell you why they're neat, show you how to start/maintain one, and give you some tips and tricks based on my experiences.

 ### What is a "buildfile"?